 National Touring Cast, 2001 (DRG) (1 / 5) In place of the original guitar-and piano-based arrangements, there’s a whole lotta synth going on in this cast album of a 2001 Godspell tour.
 That approach works well in the opening “Tower of Babble” ensemble, but some listeners will soon find themselves yearning for the simpler, more natural and melodious sounds of previous recordings.
 Scott Schwartz — son of Stephen Schwartz, and the director of this production — wanted the flavors of alternative rock and folk-rock artists to be evoked by Alex Lacamoire’s new orchestrations and arrangements.
 Whether or not that goal was achieved and the score is better for it is a matter of opinion.
-Joe Carney shows off a strong, sexy voice as Jesus, but he can’t seem to find the beat at the top of “Save the People,” and he sounds off pitch in “Alas for You” — although that may be partly the fault of the weird, shifting harmonics in the new arrangements, which similarly work against the other cast member in other numbers.
+Joe Carney shows off a strong, sexy voice as Jesus, but he seems to lose the beat at the top of “Save the People,” and he sounds off pitch in “Alas for You” — although the latter may be partly due to the weird, shifting harmonics in the new arrangements, which similarly work against the other cast member in other numbers.
 Jessica Carter has a lot of trouble zeroing in on the correct notes in “Turn Back, O Man,” and she annoyingly sings “whose head is crowned with flames,” rather than “…flame,” thereby wrecking the rhyme with “proclaim.”
 One of the best cuts on the recording is a terrific, uptempo version of “Beautiful City” led by Carney and Michael Yuen, but overall, this is the least commendable of all the Godspell albums. — M.P.